-A Swiss doctor wrote that a drug-induced syndrome is all in the mind.
-Editors at the journals had past ties to the drug maker.
-Men turn to finasteride to try to save their hair, but they might end up with a severe and lasting disability.1 There are countless stories online, usually anonymous because of the … Read more
+A drug-induced syndrome is all in the mind, a Swiss doctor wrote.
+Editors of the journals had past ties to the drug maker.
+Men turn to finasteride to try to save their hair, but they might end up with a severe and lasting disability.1 There are countless stories online, usually anonymous because of the embarrassing … Read more

 This appendix accompanies the article: Response to Dr. Ralph Trüeb’s writings on post-finasteride syndrome.
-Table of competing interests ↑ back to text Engagements with Merck re: Propecia Skin Appendage Disorders (journal) (1) International Journal of Trichology (2) Experimental Dermatology (journal) Hair Growth and Disorders textbook (2008) Cited by Trüeb Ralph Trüeb, MD Member, Editorial Board … Read more
+Table of competing interests ← back to main article Engagements with Merck re: Propecia Skin Appendage Disorders (journal) (1) International Journal of Trichology (2) Experimental Dermatology (journal) Hair Growth and Disorders textbook (2008) Cited by Trüeb Ralph Trüeb, MD Member, Editorial … Read more

 In ancient Greece, Hippocrates and Aristotle observed that eunuchs did not go bald.
 Jumping ahead to the early 1940s, American anatomist James B. Hamilton reviewed histories of men with testosterone deficiency and found a pattern: the earlier the age of hormone deficiency, the less balding occurred.